Milk toast: Norway and Sweden

 A traditional Scandinavian dish similar to milk toast is called soll in Norwegian and bryta in Swedish.
 It consists of broken flatbrød (wafer-thin, crisp bread), tunnbröd or dry bread served in a bowl of cold milk (often filmjölk) and sweetened with sugar.
 This was an everyday dish for peasants in the countryside, especially served as a simple supper in the evening and was sometimes served as breakfast with warmed milk during the winter.

-Serbia
+Balkans

 Popara is a dessert similar to milk toast which can be served at any time of the day.
 It is often made with fresh warm milk and day-old bread.

 In popular culture

 Milk toast's soft blandness served as inspiration for the name of the timid and ineffectual comic strip character Caspar Milquetoast, drawn by H. T. Webster from 1924 to 1952.
 Thus, the term milquetoast entered the language as the label for a timid, shrinking, apologetic person.

-In the American television series Leave It to Beaver, Ward, Wally, and Beaver eat milk toast when Aunt Martha visits in the episode “Beaver’s Short Pants”.